What animal is depicted on the Welsh flag? National symbols of Wales

 Image and colors

 Currently, the Welsh national symbol is a canvas with horizontal stripes of white and green, on which a red image of a dragon is applied.
-In a literal translation from the name of the flag, it is translated as “Red Dragon”.
-Despite the fact that it was officially recognized in 1959, local residents began to use this symbol even during the time of the Roman Empire.
-Many monarchs were also very impressed with the combination of these colors.
+Literally translated, the name of the flag is translated as “Red Dragon”.
+Despite the fact that it was officially recognized in 1959, local residents began to use this symbol back in the days of the Roman Empire.
+Many monarchs were also very impressed by the combination of these colors.

 First official mentions

 The flag of Wales was first officially mentioned in literature in 1200.
-This manuscript was the legend "Llydd and Llevelis", which told how Britain was able to get rid of two dragons that fought among themselves all the time.
-All the inhabitants of the state suffered from this.
+This manuscript was the legend "Llydd and Llewelis", which told how Britain was able to get rid of two dragons that fought each other all the time.
+All residents of the state suffered from this.
 According to legend, people dug a hole, which they then filled with honey.
 She lured the dragons, who got drunk and fell asleep, after which they were buried right there.
-Some time later, they managed to get out, and the fight continued.
-As a result, he turned out to be stronger and destroyed the white.
-In the first of them, the Welsh saw royal subjects, and in the second, the Saxons (a people that at that time captured many islands).
+Some time later they managed to get out and the fight continued.
+In the end, he turned out to be stronger and destroyed the white one.
+In the first of them, the Welsh saw royal subjects, and in the second, the Saxons (the people who at that time captured many islands).
 This was considered a very good omen, which is why the red dragon appeared on the national symbol.
 However, this is just a legend.

 Origin

-As of today, there is no officially recognized version of how the flag of Wales appeared.
+As of today, there is no officially recognized version of how the Welsh flag came to be.
 Many Welsh researchers suggest that the scarlet dragon has long symbolized ancient warriors.
-Despite this, most historians claim that this emblem was brought on at the time of their conquest by the Romans.
-As for the combination of green and white on the cloth, such a combination was first used by the Welsh prince Llewelyn, and later used by the Tudor dynasty.
+Despite this, most historians claim that this emblem was brought on during their conquest by the Romans.
+As for the combination of green and white on the panel, this combination was first used by the Welsh Prince Llewelyn, and later used by the Tudor dynasty.

 Historical changes

 Throughout its history, the flag of Wales has been partially modified several times.
-For example, as of 1807, the red dragon on the national symbol was located on a green hill, located on a white field.
-Over a century later, in 1953, the so-called surroundings were replaced with a field of green and white.
-A crowned shield and the same dragon were applied to it.
+For example, as of 1807, the red dragon on the national symbol was located on a green hill located on a white field.
+More than a century later, in 1953, the so-called neighborhood was replaced by a field of green and white.
+A shield crowned with a crown and the same dragon were applied to it.

 Coat of arms

-As of today, there is no officially valid coat of arms in Wales.
-His role in the country is performed by the royal sign, which is approved at the legislative level.
+As of today, Wales does not have an officially valid coat of arms.
+Its role in the country is played by the royal sign, which is approved at the legislative level.
 It is used in all local laws and regulations.
 The sign is made in the form of a shield divided into four fields.
 Each of them contains images of lions.
-Two of them are on the red field, and the same number - on the golden one.
+Two of them are on the red field, and the same number are on the golden one.

 Unofficial symbols

-As in many other states, not only the coat of arms and the flag of Wales are the national symbols of the country.
-In addition to them, the people came up with an unofficial sign for themselves here.
-Leek is considered to be such in the principality.
+As in many other countries, not only the coat of arms and flag of Wales are the national symbols of the country.
+In addition to them, the people also came up with an unofficial sign for themselves here.
+In the principality, leeks are considered to be such.
 There are two versions of why this particular plant was chosen by the Welsh.
-According to the first of them, during the protracted wars, the inhabitants of the country attached it to their hats.
-This made it possible to prevent the killing of comrades-in-arms and gain victories in battles.
+According to the first of them, during protracted wars, the inhabitants of the country attached it to their hats.
+This made it possible to prevent the killing of comrades and achieve victories in battles.
 There is another version.
-According to her, in times of famine, the Welsh had no choice but to eat this plant.
+According to her, in times of famine the Welsh had no choice but to eat this plant.
 At the same time, many residents of the country noted its excellent nutritional and taste qualities.

-Despite this, most Welsh consider the yellow daffodil as their unofficial symbol.
-The fact is that it begins to bloom on St. David's Day.
+Despite this, most Welsh people call the yellow daffodil their unofficial symbol.
+The fact is that it begins to bloom precisely on St. David's Day.
 However, this does not prevent local residents from wearing a leek sprig on their clothes even on this holiday.

 Paradox

-Throughout the entire period of the development of the country, the flag of Wales (pictures and photos from different eras are a vivid confirmation of this) has undergone minor changes.
-In this case, only the primary colors and the dragon remained untouchable.
-Such experiments were put to an end in 1959, when the flag was officially recognized.
-Despite being the only representative of Great Britain whose symbol is absent from the flag of the United Kingdom.
-This paradox cannot but cause an abundance of criticism and indignation among the inhabitants of the region.
+Throughout the entire period of the country's development, the flag of Wales (pictures and photos from different eras are a clear confirmation of this) has undergone minor changes.
+At the same time, only the primary colors and the dragon remained untouchable.
+Such experiments came to an end in 1959, when the flag was officially recognized.
+Despite remains the only representative of Great Britain whose symbol is not on the flag of the United Kingdom.
+This paradox cannot but cause a lot of criticism and indignation among residents of the region.

 Y Ddraig Goch) Approved Proportion